All Collections

 Preventing multiple enrollments in future events of the same type

 For some events, like a monthly team meet-up, letting people enroll in multiple scheduled occurrences of the event makes sense.
 But for events not designed to be attended on a recurring basis, multiple enrollments can take up space and keep people out of the event, and they can cause a management headache for facilitators.
-You can prevent multiple enrollments in future events of the same type in Enrollment Capacity for the event type.
+Learn how to prevent multiple enrollments in future events of the same type.

 Online v. in-person event enrollments